-Businesses are investing more heavily in security camera systems as the technology and software powering security tech enable new and more powerful capabilities.
+Security camera systems and software powering security tech enable new and more powerful capabilities.
 Physical security — the industry category in which video surveillance and other security systems fall — was a $116 billion industry in 2021.
 And it’s growing rapidly, with a compound annual growth rate projected at 6.5% to 9.4% through 2030.

 But in such a rapidly growing market, it can be hard for business owners to know where to start their search.
-We’ve done the work for you below: read all about the seven best security camera systems available to your business today.
+Read all about the seven best security camera systems available to your business today.

 {{WEBINAR_BANNER}}